 Barack Obama relied heavily on special forces; like drone assassinations, they jibed with his preference for keeping military action small and containable.
 (And free from meaningful oversight, not to mention legally questionable and morally troublesome—however one may miss the guy, his record here is no snap to defend).

 We note, however, that the intellectual seeds of this shift were planted back in the Clinton administration.
-At some point following the U.S. embassy bombings of 1998 the president was heard to speculate, “You know, it would scare the shit out of al-Qaeda if suddenly a bunch of black ninjas rappelled out of helicopters into the middle of their camp.”
+After the U.S. embassy bombings of 1998, the president was heard to speculate, “You know, it would scare the shit out of al-Qaeda if suddenly a bunch of black ninjas rappelled out of helicopters into the middle of their camp.”

 Cue the SEALs.
-Created after the 1980 hostage debacle, Seal Team Six wasn’t, in fact, the sixth SEAL outfit to suit up, just the third; the nickname was chosen to psych the Soviets into thinking we had more specialized forces than we really did.
+Created after the 1980 hostage debacle, Seal Team Six wasn’t the sixth SEAL outfit to suit up, just the third; the nickname was chosen to psych the Soviets into thinking we had more specialized forces than we did.

-The team was conceived as an agile, fast-moving counterterrorism unit—athletes who rappelled out of helicopters, basically, and with the war on terror their moment had clearly arrived.
-That moment hasn’t been without some complication; various news accounts have raised alarm over alleged extrajudicial killings, unaccountability, abuse of authority, etc. But the omelet-egg ratio, apparently, is one the U.S. government can live with.
+The team was conceived as an agile, fast-moving counterterrorism unit—athletes who rappelled out of helicopters, basically, and with the war on terror, their moment had arrived.
+That moment hasn’t been without complication; various news accounts have raised the alarm over alleged extrajudicial killings, unaccountability, abuse of authority, etc. But the omelet-egg ratio is one the U.S. government can live with.